How to Spot a USPS Scam Text

 - You can avoid a USPS text scam by checking the sender, the URL, and the spelling and grammar.

-USPS text scams are becoming more and more common lately.
+USPS text scams are becoming more and more common.
 You've probably received a text recently saying that your package is being held at a warehouse because it can't be delivered for one reason or another.
 The text might even provide a URL to a website that looks exactly like the United States Postal Service website.
 However, these texts are almost always a scam.
 Let's go over how to avoid falling for these USPS scam texts.

-How to Avoid USPS Scam Text
+How to Avoid USPS Text Scams

 How to Identify a USPS Scam Text Message